-A local acted as a guide and led me around the city but again, you could arm yourself with a guide-book or get lost in the alleyways of the cobbled streets.
+A local acted as a guide and led me around the city but again, you can arm yourself with a guide-book or get lost in the cobbled streets.
 For reference though, here’s my route.

 19.30 Dinner at I Tre Merli

 Right on the waterfront, I Tre Merli is all about dressed up local cuisine.
-Trofie al pesto avvantaggiate is the dish to have but make sure you snack on some farinata, too.
+Trofie al pesto avvantaggiate (pasta with pesto and green beans) is the dish to have but make sure you snack on some farinata (chickpea bread), too.

 Day 2: Sestri Levante